14 Tips for Speeding up Your Collections

 Whether you enforce a flat fee or a percentage of the invoice, reminding them of their responsibility to pay can avoid greater penalties, such as suspension of services.
 It’s true that some aspects of collections can be more difficult than they are beneficial, but enforcing these penalties and actively charging late fees reduces these occurrences in the future and shows that your company is understanding yet firm on your policies.

-8. Partner With a Commercial Debt Collection Firm
+14. Partner With a Commercial Debt Collection Firm

 If you feel you’ve exhausted your resources for first-party collections, one of the most effective cash collection strategies is to seek outside help.
 Outsourcing your accounts receivable management process can streamline debt collection and significantly lighten the burden on you and your team.

-With a third-party collection agency, you can distance yourself from the collection process, build a collections team and focus your time and energy on other high-priority business matters.
+With a third-party debt collection agency, you can distance yourself from the collection process, build a collections team and focus your time and energy on other high-priority business matters.
 A third-party collections firm can review your financial statements and procedures and help you set specific goals for your needs.

 Contact Altus for Commercial Debt Collection Help